TorchEnsemble-Community/Ensemble-Pytorch/README.md

 ### Experiment
 * The table below presents the performance of different ensemble methods on CIFAR-10 dataset
-* Each of them uses 10 modern version of LeNet-5 (i.e., with RELU activation, Dropout) as base learners
+* Each of them uses 10 LeNet-5 model (with RELU activation and Dropout) as base learners
 * Results can be reproduced by running ``./scripts/cifar_cnn_demo.py``

 | Model Name | Params (MB) | Testing Acc (%) | Improvement (%) |